'Hey, you around?' is VICE's column asking drug dealers not just what they're selling, but how they're doing.

 How do people contact you?

 Most of my people are long-time clients, and new people need to be vouched for.
 People have to ask me first if they can give my number out.
-The person vouching is, to some extent, responsible for the behaviour of the person they recommend.
+The person vouching is, to some extent, responsible for the behavior of the person they recommend.

 Do you use social media to sell?

 I would not, at this time, open myself up to blind sales on Instagram or whatever.
 I see Facebook sites with pictures of ounces or whatever, and my first thought is that can't last for very long—and a lot of times it doesn’t.
 I use some social media avenues, especially for my medical cannabis, but once people contact us, we still have a vetting process.
 I’m sure I’ll use it more in the future.
 I just don't like the risk/benefit ratios.
-The Philippines still has the most (along with Qatar) severe punishments for cannabis in the world, so I would rather be cautious.
+The Philippines still has [some of] the most severe punishments for cannabis in the world, so I would rather be cautious.

 How has the current administration affected your business?